CyrusMoreno/alpacas-r-socute/README.md

 ## Tools

-Most of the tools for data analyst are quite new to me except for SQL and Python.
+Most of the tools for data analyst are quite new to me, except for SQL and Python.
 Right now, what I am trying to achieve is to learn how to each program works for data analysis.
-In my experience, the best way to learn a (computer) language is to use it.
-Also, these are the things to consider when learning a language:
+By experience,I learned the best way to learn a (computer) language is to put it in action.
+What I'am currently going for is to familiarize myself on how each program works and how they are used for data analysis.

+In addition, here are some things to take note of when learning a language:
 - code readability and reuse
 - robust
 - can it be extended